andersjanmyr/roman-numerals-kata/README.md

 bottom-up testing, encourages readable tests, supports a balance between abstraction and concreteness, and tries to be gracious in its treatment of the people who use it.

+## VimScript, VSpec

+The language for real script-kids.

+Busted is a BDD style framework that uses assertions.